phreaktastic/nemesischat/README.md

 It is currently under consideration to keep a running list of encounters.
 However, this is not in place currently, and this is unlikely to be published as it serves no general purpose to NC.
 In order to fully capitalize on the prospective benefits of keeping a running list, it seems the UI / Configuration Flow may be too complex for the average user.
 If you disagree with this, please message me with your idea(s) and we can make adjustments as necessary.

+_This addition is strictly additive and will not impact any references within priod versions._

 ---

 ## Step 3: Message is populated